J-Afzal/Lane-and-Object-Detection/README.md

-  -i --input                      File path or camera ID -y --yolo-folder-path           Path to the yolo folder -o --object-detector-type       One of: none, standard or tiny.
+  -i --input                      File path or camera ID -y --yolo-folder-path           Path to the yolo folder

 Optional options:

-  -b --object-detector-backend    One of: cpu or cuda (default = cpu) -s --object-detector-blob-size  One of: 208, 320, 416, 512 or 608 (default = 208)
+  -o --object-detector-type       One of: none, standard or tiny. (default = none) -b --object-detector-backend    One of: cpu or cuda (default = cpu) -s --object-detector-blob-size  One of: 208, 320, 416, 512 or 608 (default = 208)
 ```